-The Authority has entered into a lease agreement with PSSI Stadium Corporation (PSSI) with an initial term of 29.5 years, commencing in August 2001.
+The Authority entered into a lease agreement with PSSI Stadium Corporation (PSSI) with an initial term of 29.5 years, commencing in August 2001.
 PSSI (a related entity to the Steelers) subleases the facility to Pittsburgh Steelers Sports, Inc. (Steelers) and the University of Pittsburgh.
-Obligated payments to the Authority include the following components (a) Ticket Surcharge Revenues NFL Events (5% ticket surcharge is imposed by the Authority on all NFL Events tickets sold at Heinz Field (capped at \$3), with the first \$1.4 million of total ticket surcharge monies collected restricted to pay principal and interest on the Ticket Surcharge Revenue Bonds and surcharge proceeds over \$1.4 million paid to the Authority for deposit into the Capital Reserve Fund; (b) Ticket Surcharge Revenues Non-NFL Events (5% ticket surcharge is imposed by the Authority on all Non-NFL Events tickets (capped at \$2.25), all surcharge monies collected for non-NFL events are paid directly to the Authority) and (c) Non-Sporting Event Revenues (15% of net revenues from non-sporting events).
-In fiscal year 2013, the Authority recognized \$490,369 in Ticket Surcharge Revenues from NFL Events, and \$683,334 from Non-NFL Events.
+Obligated payments to the Authority include the following components (a) Ticket Surcharge Revenues NFL Events (5% ticket surcharge is imposed by the Authority on all NFL Events tickets sold at Heinz Field (capped at \$3), with the first \$1.4 million of total ticket surcharge monies collected restricted to pay principal and interest on the Ticket Surcharge Revenue Bonds and surcharge proceeds over \$1.4 million paid to the Authority for deposit into the Capital Reserve Fund; (b) Ticket Surcharge Revenues Non-NFL Events (5% ticket surcharge is imposed by the Authority on all Non-NFL Events tickets (capped at \$2.25); all surcharge monies collected for non-NFL events are paid directly to the Authority) and (c) Non-Sporting Event Revenues (15% of net revenues from non-sporting events).
+In fiscal year 2014, the Authority recognized \$484,274 in Ticket Surcharge Revenues from NFL Events, \$492,923 from Non-NFL Event Ticket Surcharge and \$18,507 from 15% of Non-Sporting Event Revenues.

 Under the conditions of this operating lease, PSSI is granted the exclusive right to any naming, advertising, broadcasting, and telecommunications rights pertaining to Heinz Field.
 PSSI is obligated to pay all expenses in connection with the maintenance, use, repair, and occupancy of Heinz Field necessary to keep and maintain Heinz Field in a first-class condition, reasonably consistent with other comparable facilities, subject to certain limited exclusions.
-Since the opening of the facility, PSSI has paid for \$36 million of leasehold improvements and furniture, fixtures, and equipment.
+Since the opening of the facility, PSSI has paid for \$55 million of leasehold improvements and furniture, fixtures, and equipment.
 Although these fixed asset purchases would remain with the building as property of the Authority upon termination of the lease, these assets are not capitalized by the Authority.

 The lease also provides for the creation of a Capital Reserve Fund, which is to be funded from ticket surcharges from National Football League games, college football games, and concerts, the Authority's share of Non-Sporting Event Revenues, and other funding.
-The Capital Reserve Fund for Heinz Field held \$5.7 and \$5 million respectively, as of December 31, 2013 and 2012.
+The Capital Reserve Fund for Heinz Field held \$5.4 and \$5.7 million, respectively, as of December 31, 2014 and 2013.